emiliobiz/billy_bulky_ecommerce/README.md

 In the competitive field of e-commerce, data-driven decision-making is key to understanding customer behavior, optimizing inventory, and tracking sales performance.
 The Billy Bulky project leverages a modern data stack to transform raw e-commerce data into actionable insights through a sophisticated dbt implementation.

+## Data Generation

+Dummy data has been generated based on previous knowledge of Shopify's API to simulate a realistic e-commerce environment.
+We utilized the Python library Faker in combination with Numpy and Pandas to generate three core tables that represent customers, orders, and products.
+This synthetic dataset allows us to demonstrate the dbt project's capabilities without exposing sensitive real-world data.

 ## Objective

 The objective of this project is to demonstrate a robust data transformation layer using dbt (data build tool) to model e-commerce data for a fictional company, Billy Bulky.
 The aim is to showcase advanced skills in data analysis, data modeling, and expertise in the utilization of dbt Core features within a Snowflake data warehousing environment.